The Awakening Collective

 The Autonomous stage

 At the Autonomous stage, practices are understood as contextual tools serving different purposes.
 The same person might use concentration meditation for stabilizing attention, inquiry practices for investigating the nature of mind, and somatic work for releasing stored trauma.
 Practice is integrated with psychological understanding and relational work.
-There is skill in matching methods to intentions.
+There is skill in matching methods to contexts.

 The Construct-Aware stage